 The City of Valdez's use of social media is provided as a public service and communication tool for the Valdez community.
-The City is active on various social media platforms, including Facebook, Twitter, and YouTube.
-Follow the City or topic-specific accounts for news, photos, event information, and more.
+The City is active on various social media platforms, including Facebook, Twitter, and YouTube and uses these platforms to: disseminate immediate, important, and newsworthy information, promote City meetings, events, programs, and facilities; or refer users to a news item or content hosted on the City's website.
+Follow the City or topic-specific accounts for news, photos, and event information.

 Social Media - Terms and Conditions